mikespook/ghoko/README.md

 All of them will combine into a global variable `ghoko.Params`, it can be used in Lua scripts.

-Usually, GHoKo calls lua scripts asynchronous. `Ghoko-Sync` is a magic header for calling ghoko in synchronized way.
+Usually, GHoKo evaluates lua scripts asynchronous. `Ghoko-Sync` is a magic header for requesting ghoko in synchronized way.
 When it is equal `ture`(string), two functions `ghoko.WriteBody` and `ghoko.WriteHeader` can be used for response data and HTTP status to HTTP clients.